bitresearch2006/setup_wsl/README.md

 With numbered scenarios, not paragraphs.

 🔹 9.
 Recommendations / Best Practices (final section)

 This aligns well with faasd “production mindset”.

+---

-## Windows Auto-Login (Optional)
+Windows Auto-Login (Optional)

-This section explains how to configure Windows automatic login for a dedicated service user so that WSL starts automatically after system boot.
+This section describes how to configure automatic Windows login for a dedicated service user so that WSL starts automatically after system boot.

-This is useful when:
+This is intended only for background service usage.

+When to Use Auto-Login

+Use auto-login if:

 WSL must run continuously

-Linux services should remain active in the background
+Linux services must start without manual login

 You want to switch to another Windows user for daily work

-## Important Notes
+Important Notes

 Auto-login stores the user password on the system

-Do NOT use your personal Windows account
+Do not use a personal Windows account

 Always use a dedicated service user

-This setup is intended for background services only
+Recommended only for controlled environments

-Option 1: Auto-Login Using netplwiz (Preferred)
+Option 1: Auto-Login Using netplwiz
+Prerequisite

-This option requires disabling the Windows Hello enforcement toggle.
+Windows Hello enforcement must be disabled.

-## Steps
+Steps

 Open Settings

-Navigate to:
+Go to:

 Accounts → Sign-in options